Whistleblowers Australia's Logo

 Educate yourself about how the agency should operate in terms of timeframes, costs and the laws governing the exemption of documents from disclosure by checking the FOI Guidelines available on most state and federal websites of the Office of the Ombudsman.
 It may take time, but is usually productive, so start early.

-Note that those in NSW should refer to the Office of the Information Commissioner (OIC) in relation to the Government Information (Public Access) Act 2009 at http://www.informationcommissioner.nsw.gov.au.
+Note that those in NSW should refer to the Information and Privacy Commission at https://www.ipc.nsw.gov.au

 If you want more technical information on how FOI legislation should work in support of your application, get hold of a copy of a book by Anne Cossins at any major library.
 It deals with NSW law, but by reference to other state and federal laws.
 Ask for Cossins, A (1997) Annotated Freedom-of-Information Act New South Wales: History and Analysis, Law Book Company Ltd, Sydney.